AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 DID YOU KNOW?

 In Ohio, 4 percent of fatal motor vehicle crashes in 2021 involved a distracted driver, while 7 percent involved hit-and-runs.
-Driving under the influence (DUI) was much more common: It was involved in 39 percent of fatal car crashes.
+Driving under the influence was much more common: It was involved in 39 percent of fatal car crashes.

 Frequently Asked Questions